Skip to main content

 Tasmania (TAS)

-• A landlord cannot unreasonably refuse tenants to make minor modifications (e.g., installing hooks, water-efficient showerheads).
+• A landlord cannot unreasonably refuse tenants to make minor modifications, such as installing hooks or water-efficient showerheads.

 Northern Territory (NT)